 Tuppers Plains is a tiny town located in the state of Ohio.
 With a population of 438 people and just one neighborhood, Tuppers Plains is the 689th largest community in Ohio.

-Tuppers Plains is a blue-collar town, with 62.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Tuppers Plains, you'll notice that it is more blue-collar than most other communities in America.
+62.98% of Tuppers Plains’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tuppers Plains is a town of production and manufacturing workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Tuppers Plains who work in business and financial occupations (17.79%), maintenance occupations (14.90%), and healthcare (4.33%).

 Tuppers Plains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.